gohugoio/hugo/content/content-management/multilingual.md

 ## Taxonomies and Blackfriday

-Taxonomies and [Blackfriday configuration][hugoconfig] can also be set per language:
+Taxonomies and [Blackfriday configuration][config] can also be set per language:

 {{% code file="bf-config.toml" %}}